pixlkat/real_aes/README.txt

 - No silent key replacement
 - No database keys
 - No generation of weak keys
-- PKCS7 padding
+- Uses PKCS7 padding, allowing encryption and decryption of binary data
 - Will not accept "keys" of incorrect length
 - No support for AES encryption of user passwords
 - Fails hard when there are problems with encryption or decryption

 ## Requirements

-PHP 5.4 with the openssl extension.
+PHP 5.4 or later with the openssl extension.
 The Defuse PHP-Encryption library from https://github.com/defuse/php-encryption.
-Install it as php-encryption in your libraries folder (eg sites/all/libraries/php-encryption).
+Install it as php-encryption in your libraries folder (sites/all/libraries/php-encryption).

 ## General configuration

 If you need the defuse php-encryption library, or use the Encrypt plugin just enable Real AES and install the library.

 If you need aes_encrypt / aes_decrypt using a global key, enable the included AES submodule and follow the steps below to generate a default key.